skip to Main Content

 These options include:

-Going over the monthly budget for this family, it’s evident Aaron and Morgan have no ability to pay their creditors.
+Going over the monthly budget for this family, it’s evident Doug and Sue have no ability to pay their creditors.
 Their budget is short $1,250 per month if they were to pay the creditors.

 Unfortunately, there is no ability to create a Debt Repayment Program or offer a consumer proposal to their creditors.
-Aaron and Morgan are insolvent and it is my recommendation that we look at bankruptcy as a solution.
+Doug and Sue are insolvent, and I recommend looking at bankruptcy as a solution.

-Aaron fights back the tears while Morgan cries quietly.
-Bankruptcy, their worst fear has just been confirmed.
-After analyzing all their financial information we have discovered a solution for Aaron and Morgan: bankruptcy.
+Doug fights back the tears while Sue cries quietly.
+Bankruptcy, their worst fear, has just been confirmed.
+After analyzing all their financial information, we discovered a solution for Doug and Sue: bankruptcy.

-It’s important to note Doug and Sue have not been told to go bankrupt but merely suggested as a good option, given their current financial situation.
+Given their current financial situation, Doug and Sue have not been told to go bankrupt but merely suggested as a good option.

 In my experience as a debt counsellor, bankruptcy is not about money but rather circumstances in life.
 These circumstances are like life itself – temporary.